beet-software/dorm/dorm_firebase_database/README.md

 }
 ```

-### Accessing

-First create a `FirebaseInstance`, a class that manages your current Firebase app:
+Create a `FirebaseInstance`, a class that manages your current Firebase app:

 ```dart
 const FirebaseInstance instance = FirebaseInstance();